MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMObjectLockDetails.md

----
+﻿---
-description: Get the details of a SEDO lock for an object. external help file: AdminUI.PS.Common.dll-Help.xml Module Name: ConfigurationManager ms.date: 01/05/2021
+description: Get the details of a SEDO lock for an object. external help file: AdminUI.PS.dll-Help.xml
+Module Name: ConfigurationManager
+ms.date: 01/05/2021
 schema: 2.0.0